gph82/mdciao/doc/index.rst

  A note of caution regarding the above definitions for *contact* and *frequency*:

  * the kinetic information is averaged out.
 Contacts quickly breaking and forming and contacts that break (or form) only once **will have the same frequency** as long as the **fraction of total time** they are formed is the same.
 For analysis taking kinetics into account, use. e.g. `pyemma <http://mdtraj.org>`_.
  * The sharp, "distance-only" cutoff can sometimes over- or under-represent some interaction types.
-Modules like `get_contacts <https://github.com/getcontacts/getcontacts>`_ capture these interactions better, and have a ton of other features features.
+Modules like `get_contacts <https://github.com/getcontacts/getcontacts>`_ or `ProLIF <https://prolif.readthedocs.io/en/stable/>`_ and the `PLIP webserver <https://plip-tool.biotec.tu-dresden.de/plip-web/plip/index>`_ have individual geometric definitions for each interaction type.
  * Frequencies are just **averages** over the input data.
 In some cases, *simply* computing averages is a bad idea.
 The user is `responsible for deciding over what data to average <https://en.wikipedia.org/wiki/Garbage_in,_garbage_out>`_.
-For example, if your data is highly heterogenous you might want to `cluster <https://manual.gromacs.org/documentation/2018/onlinehelp/gmx-cluster.html>`_ your data into into ``cluster1.xtc``, ``cluster.2.xtc`` etc and then do a per-cluster analysis with ``mdciao``
+For example, if your data is highly heterogenous you might want to `cluster <https://manual.gromacs.org/documentation/2018/onlinehelp/gmx-cluster.html>`_ your data into into ``cluster1.xtc``, ``cluster.2.xtc`` etc and then do a per-cluster analysis with ``mdciao``.
+Same applies to single frames i.e. PDB files, where the word "frequency" doesn't make any sense.

  These issues (if/when they arise) can be spotted easily by looking at the time-traces and informed decisions can be made wrt to parameters like the cutt-off value, number of contacts displayed and many others.